- Associate Dean for Research in the Arts and Humanities, College of Liberal Arts and Sciences

 In the Fall of 2003, Falicov took the first group of KU students on a Study Abroad trip to Havana, Cuba, for the Festival of New Latin American Cinema.
 In Summer of 2004, she accompanied KU faculty to Havana to explore possible academic exchange and collaboration.

 Professor Falicov was awarded a sabbatical and a Hall Center for the Humanities Research Fellowship for the 2006-07 year.
 She is completing her second book entitled Latin American Film Industries for the international screen industries series for British Film Institute/Palgrave Macmillan.

-She has a forthcoming book, Latin American Film Industries (2018) will be published by British Film Institute/Palgrave Macmillan.
+Her manuscript, Latin American Film Industries (2019) was published by British Film Institute/Bloomsbury Publishing

 - Latin American film industries

 - Political Economy of Film and Television Industries, film festival research